MehediHasan-75/raw_node/eventloop_webapis.md

-Excellent, Mehedi — you’ve now reached one of the **most important and brain-twisting** topics in JavaScript: the **Event Loop** and **Web APIs**.

-These are what make JavaScript — though single-threaded — feel *asynchronous* and *non-blocking*.

-Let’s go step-by-step, from fundamentals to deep internal details 👇

----

 # ⚙️ JavaScript’s Execution Model

 JavaScript is **single-threaded**, meaning it can **only execute one task at a time** on the **main thread** — there’s only one *call stack*.

 But JS can still handle **asynchronous tasks** (like fetching data, timers, and UI events) using the **Event Loop**, **Web APIs**, and **callback queues**.

-So how does it do this?
-Let’s break it down.

----

 # 🧠 The Key Players